 B2R — Build To Rent Single-Family Homes

 Middleburg Communities, a Virginia developer, is targeting high growth southeastern markets with strong demand for single-family rental homes (SFRs).
-Their near-term plans include building SFRs here in northeast Florida within in Nassau County.
+Their near-term plans include building SFRs here in northeast Florida within Nassau County.

 The Hamlet At Wildlight in Nassau County, Florida